SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Environment and Interaction

 There are three markets in the environment.
 Firms sell goods to each other and to households in a \textit{goods market}.
 Notably, goods are qualitatively differentiated (e.g., food, clothing).
 Firms post jobs and are matched with households in a \textit{labor market}.
 The central bank accepts deposits and provides loans in a \textit{financial market}.
 Details of environment setup can be found at Appendix~\ref{app:environment_setup}.

-We develop a web-based render module to visualize the urban expansion as shown in Figure~\ref{fig::pipeline} shown.
+We develop a web-based render module to visualize the urban expansion as shown in Figure~\ref{fig::pipeline}.
 All buildings are displayed on the rendered map.
-Geographic placement of new firms are decided by a Visual-Language Model (VLM).
-For technical details of the module please refer to Appendix~\ref{app:render_module}.
+The geographic placement of new firms is decided by a Visual-Language Model (VLM).
+For technical details of this module, please refer to Appendix~\ref{app:render_module}.